 Perhaps this is why Singapore is constantly voted as one of the most business-friendly countries, and why many people flock to this island nation for work.
 Rife with opportunities, there’s no doubt that Singapore should be at the top of your list if you are planning to run and start your own company in Southeast Asia.

-If and when you do decide to make your move to Singapore, here are some things you should know and familiarize yourself with so that you will have an easier time setting up everything.
+If and when you do decide to relocate to this advanced city, here are some things you should know and familiarize yourself with so that you will have an easier time setting up everything.

 When you want to set up a new company or bring your current company over to Singapore, you will first need to register all the details with the relevant authorities.
 There will be a fair amount of documentation both online and offline for you to complete, as well as many other administrative and logistical matters to settle.
 If you want to smoothen this process and make things easier, it is recommended for you to take note of the following government agencies as you will most likely be dealing with them to set everything up.